ustwo/formvalidator-swift/README.md

     > It does not matter which `Products` folder you choose from, but it does matter whether you choose the top or bottom `FormValidatorSwift.framework`.

-- Select the top `FormValidatorSwift.framework` for iOS and the bottom one for tvOS.
+- Select the top `FormValidatorSwift.framework` for iOS, the middle one for tvOS, or the bottom one for macOS.

     > You can verify which one you selected by inspecting the build log for your project.
-The build target for `FormValidatorSwift` will be listed as either `FormValidatorSwift iOS` or `FormValidatorSwift tvOS`.
+The build target for `FormValidatorSwift` will be listed as `FormValidatorSwift iOS`, `FormValidatorSwift macOS`, or `FormValidatorSwift tvOS`.

 - And that's it!